Lunge-feeding Blue Whale, Beaty Biodiversity Museum

 Although the cause of her death remains unknown, evidence from her substantially damaged skeleton suggests that she was likely struck by a ship, one of the main threats to large cetaceans.

-There is no other large skeleton exhibit of this kind in the world.
-It has drawn thousands of visitors to the Beaty Biodiversity Museum at UBC since it opened in 2010.
-To learn more about this project and to visit this world-renowned exhibit and natural history museum, please visit the Beaty Biodiversity Museum's website.
+This exhibit has drawn thousands of visitors to the Beaty Biodiversity Museum at UBC since it opened in 2010.
+To learn more about this project and to visit this world-renowned exhibit and natural history museum, please visit the Beaty Biodiversity Museum.

 Skeletons > Blue whale